Robert-van-Engelen/ForthMSX/doc/words.md

 ### CREATE-FILE
 _c-addr u fam -- fileid ior_

-create a new file given by the string filename, where fam is R/W, R/O or W/O;
+create a new file given by the filename string c-addr u, where fam is R/W, R/O or W/O;
 if the file already exists, then it is truncated to zero length;
 leaves fileid (a fcb-addr) and ior 0 (success) or -203 (failure)